chisus089/aws-datafaker/README.md

 <p align="center">
 <img src="imgs/logo2.png" alt="bigbyte" width="30%">

-# How to generate a 1M random users serverless database in AWS using: Serverless Application Model (AWS SAM) + AWS Glue + AWS Athena + python
+# How to generate a 1M random users serverless database in AWS using Serverless Application Model (AWS SAM) + AWS Glue + AWS Athena + python
 </p>

 A tutorial on how to build a scalable architecture in AWS to generate random data, using Lambda Functions, S3 storage, AWS Glue, AWS athena and python